 While growing up in South Georgia to a modest family, he learned the value of hard work where summer jobs included picking peppers and cropping tobacco.
 Jason graduated from Berrien County High School in Nashville, Georgia in 1993.

-After high school graduation, he attended Abraham Baldwin Agricultural College (ABAC) in Tifton and played tennis for ABAC in 1994 as a walk-on.
+After high school graduation, he attended Abraham Baldwin Agricultural College (ABAC) in Tifton where he played tennis for ABAC in 1994 as a walk-on.
 During his time in Tifton, he secured a full athletic scholarship to play tennis at Alabama State University.
 Later, he transferred to the University of Georgia (UGA) and graduated with a Bachelor’s degree in Exercise & Sport Science in 1997.

 After graduating from UGA, Jason sought professional training to become a physician assistant (PA-C) and received his second Bachelors of Science degree from South University, Savannah in 2001 where he graduated magna cum laude.
-He has practiced Emergency Medicine as a PA in various emergency departments around southeast Georgia and in Jacksonville, Florida.
-In 2005, he received his Masters from the University of Nebraska Medical Center.
+In 2005, he received his Masters of Physician Assistant Studies (MPAS) with an emphasis on Emergency Medicine from the University of Nebraska Medical Center.
+Camden County, Georgia became Rep. Spencer’s home in 2005 where he has practiced Family and Urgent Care Medicine as a PA in Kingsland, Georgia and in surrounding communities in southeast Georgia, like Waycross, Brunswick and Jesup.
+He currently practices Emergency Medicine as a PA in various emergency departments in small rural hospitals around southeast Georgia as well in a major metropolitan emergency department in Jacksonville, Florida.

-During his time in the legislature, Rep. Spencer has passed legislation that relaxed live aboard boating restrictions, legalized home brew beer competitions in Georgia and, most notably, passed key legislation (The Georgia Healthcare Freedom Act, HB 943, 2014) which defended Georgia from some of the more onerous provisions of the Affordable Care Act (aka, Obamacare) and he co-authored HB 990 (2014) which prevented Georgia from expanding Obamacare’s budget busting Medicaid expansion program.
+During his time in the legislature, Rep. Spencer has passed legislation that relaxed “live-aboard” boating restrictions, legalized home brew beer competitions in Georgia and, most notably, passed key legislation (The Georgia Healthcare Freedom Act, HB 943, 2014) which defended Georgia from some of the more onerous provisions of the Affordable Care Act (aka, Obamacare) and he co-authored HB 990 (2014), which prevented Georgia from expanding Obamacare’s budget busting Medicaid expansion program.

-Rep. Spencer has also been an advocate for survivors of child sexual abuse and introduced and passed the Georgia Hidden Predator Act (HB 17, 2015) to remove or extend the civil statute of limitations so survivors can gain access to justice and expose the identities of hidden pedophiles in the state of Georgia.
+Rep. Spencer has also been an advocate for survivors of child sexual abuse where he introduced and passed landmark statute of limitations (SOL) reform legislation known as the Georgia Hidden Predator Act (HB 17, 2015).
+This legislation removed or extend the civil SOL so survivors can gain access to justice and expose the identities of hidden pedophiles in the state of Georgia.